rituraj1999/Buiid_bot/readme.md

 to start build ...

-after that wait for several hours to get compiled and you can see they will tell you where the rom is stored as .zip in output folder ...
+after that wait for several hours to get compiled and you can see they will tell you where the rom is stored as .zip in output folder
-Tip: as you go further dont forget to learn gerrit and cherry-picking.. and reading errors ..

-I've found a good group to learn in telegram as @Android_Building ...

-Havefun!! keep learning!